 This course provides students with knowledge and skills in the grant writing process.
 Through a combination of readings, lectures, assignments and a full written grant proposal, students will gain knowledge and experience in the major elements of grant writing, including grant sources, grant proposals, timelines, budgets, informed consent forms, the review process and grant management.
-Prerequisite: ENWR 102 or consent of Instructor.
+Prerequisite: ENWR 102 or consent of instructor.
+Fulfills Writing Intensive requirement.
 Spring semester.

-ENWR 305 Technical Writing
+ENWR 305 Workplace Writing